Modular fixed points in equivariant homotopy theory: Weight Structures

 \section{Weight Structures}

-We first recall the definition of weight structures on stable $\infty$-categories and then consider weight exact and weight conservative functors between $\infty$-categories with weight structures.
-After that, we define a weight structure on the compact part of the $\infty$-category of $\nH \underl{R}$-modules in equivariant spectra and identify its weight heart.
+We first recall the definition of a weight structures on a stable $\infty$-category and consider weight exact and weight conservative functors between $\infty$-categories with weight structures.
+We then define a weight structure on the compact part of the $\infty$-category of $\nH \underl{R}$-modules in equivariant spectra and identify its weight heart.

 \begin{rec} Let $\cC$ be a stable $\infty$-category.
 A \emph{weight structure} on $\cC$ is a pair of full subcategories $(\cC_{w \leq 0}, \cC_{w \geq 0})$ such that the following properties hold: \begin{enumerate} \item[(1)] $\cC_{w \leq 0}$ and $\cC_{w \geq 0}$ are closed under retracts in $\cC$, \item[(2)] $\Hom_{\cC}(x,\Sigma^n y) \cong 0$ for all $x \in \cC_{w \leq 0}$, $y \in \cC_{w \geq 0}$ and $n \geq 1$, \item[(3)] for all $x \in \cC$ there exists a \emph{weight decomposition} cofibre sequence